 Prior to performing the acupuncture treatment, your practitioner will ask if you have any questions, and perform a few diagnostic measures.
 These include checking your wrist pulse, looking at your tongue, and possibly checking your abdomen, and back.

-During the treatment, you can relax, breathe, and take some time yourself.
+During the treatment, you can relax, breathe, and enjoy some time to yourself.

 At the end of your first visit, you can enjoy some tea - which is chosen based on your condition.

-The practitioner will explain to you your overall diagnosis according to Chinese Medicine, provide a recommended treatment plan, and food recommendations to keep your body balanced in between treatments.
+The practitioner will explain to you your overall diagnosis according to Chinese Medicine, provide a recommended treatment plan, and food recommendations to keep your body balanced and on track to recovery.

 + What Should I Bring To My First Visit?